Manslaughter (United States law): Criminally negligent manslaughter

 In some U.S. jurisdictions, if a person is so reckless as to "manifest extreme indifference to human life", the defendant may be guilty of aggravated assault as well as of involuntary manslaughter.

-In some U.S. jurisdictions, malice may be found if the defendant's actions reflect willful or depraved indifference to human life.
+In some U.S. jurisdictions, malice may be found only if the defendant's actions reflect willful or depraved indifference to human life.
 In such a case, even though the injury to the victim was not intended, the wrongdoer may be guilty of second degree murder.

 Vehicular manslaughter

-Vehicular manslaughter is a class C felony which holds people liable for any death which occurs because of criminal negligence, or a violation of traffic safety laws.
+Vehicular manslaughter is a criminal charge that may be imposed upon a person who causes a death through criminal negligence, or a violation of certain traffic safety laws.
 A common use of the vehicular manslaughter laws involves prosecution for a death caused by driving under the influence of intoxicating substances (determined by excessive blood alcohol content levels set by individual U.S. states), although an independent infraction (such as driving with a suspended driver's license), or negligence, is usually also required.

 In Wisconsin, a person who causes death with any type of motor vehicle while legally intoxicated may be liable and charged with homicide by intoxicated use of a motor vehicle.
 Culpability lies with the perpetrator.
 The maximum penalty for homicide by intoxicated use of a vehicle is twenty-five years in prison, but with a prior OWI offense the maximum penalty may be increased to forty years in prison.

 In the State of Texas, intoxication manslaughter is a distinctly defined offense.
 A person commits intoxication manslaughter if he, or she, operates a motor vehicle in a public place, operates an aircraft, a watercraft, or an amusement ride, or assembles a mobile amusement ride while intoxicated and, by reason of that intoxication, causes the death of another by accident or mistake.

 Intoxication manslaughter, vehicular manslaughter and other similar offenses require a lesser mens rea than other manslaughter offenses.
 Furthermore, the fact that the defendant is entitled to use the alcohol, controlled substance, drug, dangerous drug, or other substance, is no defense.
 For example, to prove intoxication manslaughter, it is not necessary to prove the person was negligent in causing the death of another, nor that they unlawfully used the substance that intoxicated them, but only that they were intoxicated, and operated a motor vehicle, and someone died as a result.

 The same principle of strict liability applies in New York for vehicular manslaughter in the second degree.